arturplt/Scrypture/src/components/Synthesizer/README.md

 - Collapsible sections for organization
 - Interactive controls with real-time updates
 - Real-time status display (note name + frequency)
+- Comprehensive chord progression library organized by genre and mood
 - Responsive design for all screen sizes
 - Touch and mouse support